Contents

 The access difficulties are worth every mile of the area’s scenic views.

-The San Juan Mountains retain a sense of absolute wilderness that is hard to come by and offer their own sprinkling of historical remnants as well.
+The San Juan Mountains retain a sense of absolute wilderness that is hard to come by and offer their own sprinkling of historical remnants.

-Come visit in July when the wildflowers are at their peak and don't forget your camera because every step you take is a spectacular photograph just yearning to be taken!
+Still uncertain?
+Visit in July when the wildflowers are at their peak and don’t forget your camera because every step you take is an eye-catching photograph just yearning to be taken!